-CBD stores sell products that are CBD infused and have little (up to 0.3%) to no content of THC.
-CBD obtained from hemp is legal in the US and widely available over-the-counter as CBD stores have popped-up all over the country in recent years.
+CBD stores sell products that are CBD-infused and have little (up to 0.3%) to no content of THC.
+CBD obtained from hemp is legal in the US and widely available over-the-counter as CBD stores have popped up all over the country in recent years.

-Dispensaries, on the other hand, sell products that differ from over-the-counter CBD infused products not only because they require a prescription but often and most importantly, because of their content and quality.
+Dispensaries, on the other hand, sell products that differ from over-the-counter CBD-infused products not only because they require a prescription but often, and most importantly, because of their content and quality.
 Good dispensaries are licensed and highly regulated since they can legally sell products with a higher content of THC (up to 1% for Texas dispensaries).
-Because they are highly regulated, you can rest assured that any product purchased at a licensed dispensary has been subject to a strict testing process to check for content, contaminants and safety.
+Because they are highly regulated, you can rest assured that any product purchased at a licensed dispensary has been subject to a strict testing process to check for content, contaminants, and safety.
 This is not the case for over-the-counter products offered at a CBD store where labels might or might not list correctly what is contained in the product you are purchasing.
-Prescription marijuanas have embedded a seal of quality and transparency of their components that most over-the-counter cannabis products don’t necessarily have.
+Prescription marijuanas have embedded a seal of quality and transparency in their components that most over-the-counter cannabis products don’t necessarily have.